nitroz3us/GPThreatIntel-Summarizer/README.md

 - TailwindCSS

 ## Limitations
-- Since the OpenAI Model I am using is **text-davinci-003**, it has its [limitations](https://platform.openai.com/docs/models/gpt-3-5).
-The token limit (words) accepted are 4097 tokens.
+- OpenAI Model has its [limitations](https://platform.openai.com/docs/models/gpt-3-5), such as the number of tokens (words) it can process.
+The base model is GPT 3.5 Turbo and it has a token limit (words) of 4097 tokens.
     - Therefore, if the text content that users want to send to the model is larger than 4097 tokens (words), the model would not be able to process it.

 ## Workarounds/Solutions to the limitations
-1. Implement text embedding
+1. Implement text embedding (on my developer end, which is me)
-2. Use a different OpenAI model, e.g. GPT3.5 Turbo, GPT4
+2. Use a different OpenAI model, e.g. GPT3.5 Turbo (16k), GPT4
     - More information can be found on OpenAI's documentation here
         - https://platform.openai.com/docs/models/overview